 Inside this compact vehicle Buick did a great job of not showing its size.
 It feels roomy inside the cabin and you don’t really feel its size while behind the wheel.
 Even a small car can be packed with safety and that is the case with this Encore as the it’s packed with ten standard airbags, including side curtain and knee airbags.
 A new technology featured inside this vehicle is called QuietTuning utilizing Bose active noise cancellation technology.
 This is no gimmick either as the ride of the Encore is noticeably quiet.
 Other standard features inside include a backup camera, ice-blue interior ambient lighting, a seven-inch touchscreen display with Buick IntelliLink, and heated side mirrors.

 The name of the game under the hood is efficiency.
 This crossover shares a platform with the likes of the Chevrolet Sonic, so it’s only natural that it shares its powertrain as well.
 Under the hood is the Ecotec 1.4-liter turbocharged 4-cylinder engine that we liked so much in the Sonic RS.
 Matched up to a six-speed automatic transmission, this engine puts out 138-horsepower and 148-lb.-ft. of torque.
-While this may be a fuel efficient option with an EPA ratings of 28-mpg combined (25-city/33-highway), it’s not a very powerful option.
-One of my only gripes with driving the Encore is that it’s sorely under powered.
+While this may be a fuel-efficient option with an EPA rating of 28-mpg combined (25-city/33-highway), it’s not a very powerful option.
+One of my only gripes with driving the Encore is that it’s sorely underpowered.
 It doesn’t need to be a hot-rod, but when you’re in a smaller vehicle, you want that power to get you around traffic.